averageflow/godmt/README.md

 [![Issues](https://img.shields.io/github/issues/averageflow/godmt)](#)
 [![License](https://img.shields.io/github/license/averageflow/godmt.svg)](https://github.com/averageflow/godmt/blob/master/LICENSE.md)

 GoDMT, the one and only Go Data Model Translator.
 The goal of this project is to provide a tool that can parse Go files that include `var`, `const`, `map`, `struct` and `type` into an abstract syntax tree, aka AST.

 <p align="center">
   <img width="250" height="150" src="web/DMT.png">
 </p>

 That AST will then be transformed into data models for several programming languages.

 Some small adjustments may need to be made to integrate the output into a project, but this should already save you a lot of time and hassle, and will help you stay in sync with the Go version of your data models, in other languages.

-Comments will be carried over :)
+Comments will be carried over 😉.

-Currently, the only supported operating systems are Linux, BSD and macOS.
+Currently, the supported operating systems are all of UNIX family:

+- Linux
+- BSD
+- macOS

 ## Usage